SterlingPeet/cookiecutter-cfs-app/{{cookiecutter.app_slug}}/README.md

 Now that the build directory has been generated, the user need not run `fprime-util generate` again unless the build directory has been removed.

-The next step is to build the {{cookiecutter.deployment_display_name}} application's code.
+The next step is to build the {{cookiecutter.app_display_name}} application's code.
 This is done for the current system that the user is running on.
 This is handled by CMake and will produce a binary that can be run on the user's system.
 This is accomplished by using the `build` subcommand of `fprime-util`.

 ## Running the F´ Ground System and Code

 F´ ships with a browser-based test ground system.
 This system is designed to help developers of F´ projects quickly test and work with F´ code without much overhead.
 This ground system can be run with the following commands.
-Please note: the {{cookiecutter.deployment_display_name}} application's binary will also be run automatically.
+Please note: the {{cookiecutter.app_display_name}} application's binary will also be run automatically.
 This allows for quick testing on Linux and macOS.
-Before running the GDS, make sure that you have built the {{cookiecutter.deployment_display_name}} example.
+Before running the GDS, make sure that you have built the {{cookiecutter.app_display_name}} example.

 ```
 cd {{cookiecutter.deployment_slug}}